tlecoz/XGPU/README.md

 I did the opposite with XGPU.
 I created a very specialized type for every resource usable in a shader.
 Each class contains it's own descriptor fullfilled with default value and handle the different usecase automaticly.

-Here is the list of the shader resource you can use:
+# List of Shader Resources

-1) Buffers :
+## 1) Buffers

-VertexAttribute : represents a set of data defined by vertex in a VertexBuffer VertexBuffer : represents a set of vertexAttributes packaged in a single buffer (the final buffer transfered to the GPU) VertexBufferIO : represents 2 vertexBuffers, one buffer "read-only" usable in a computePipeline AND in a renderPipeline,and another buffer "read-write" usable only in a computeShader.
+- **VertexAttribute:** Represents a set of data defined by vertex in a VertexBuffer.
+- **VertexBuffer:** Represents a set of vertexAttributes packaged in a single buffer (the final buffer transferred to the GPU).
+- **VertexBufferIO:** Represents 2 vertexBuffers: one buffer "read-only" usable in a computePipeline AND in a renderPipeline, and another buffer "read-write" usable only in a computeShader.
-UniformGroup : act like an object containing primitiveType only (Float, Vec2,...), or other UniformGroup and produce a "struct" in the shader
+- **UniformGroup:** Acts like an object containing primitive types only (Float, Vec2, ...), or other UniformGroup, and produces a "struct" in the shader.
-UniformGroupArray : an array of uniformGroups sharing the same buffer UniformBuffer : it extends UniformGroup and may contains others UniformGroup/UniformGroupArray.
+- **UniformGroupArray:** An array of uniformGroups sharing the same buffer.
-                 UniformGroup & UniformGroupArray are just abstractions, they are contained by a UniformBuffer that is transfered to the GPU
+- **UniformBuffer:** Extends UniformGroup and may contain other UniformGroup/UniformGroupArray.
+UniformGroup & UniformGroupArray are just abstractions; they are contained by a UniformBuffer that is transferred to the GPU.

-2) Textures :
+## 2) Textures

-a) texture that you probably would like to use

-ImageTexture : represent an image (it can be an HTMLImmageElement, a HTMLCanvasElement or an ImageBitmap) ImageTextureArray : an array of ImageTexture CubeMapTexture : an array of 6 imageTextures with some datas dedicated to this usecase VideoTexture : a texture that contains a video ImageTextureIO : represents 2 textures, one  "read only" usable in a computePipeline AND in a renderPipeline,
+### a) Textures for General Use

+- **ImageTexture:** Represents an image (it can be an HTMLImageElement, an HTMLCanvasElement, or an ImageBitmap).
+- **ImageTextureArray:** An array of ImageTexture.
+- **CubeMapTexture:** An array of 6 ImageTextures with some data dedicated to this use case.
+- **VideoTexture:** A texture that contains a video.
-                 and another texture "read-write" usable only in a computeShader.
+- **ImageTextureIO:** Represents 2 textures: one "read-only" usable in a computePipeline AND in a renderPipeline, and another texture "read-write" usable only in a computeShader.

-TextureSampler : an object that works with every kind of texture in a fragmentShader.
-                 If you don't know what you are doing, just create a new instance without parameters and use it with your texture in the fragmentShader
+- **TextureSampler:** An object that works with every kind of texture in a fragmentShader.
+If you don't know what you are doing, just create a new instance without parameters and use it with your texture in the fragmentShader.

-b) texture designed to be used by the pipeline itself (but that can be also used as shader-resource)
+### b) Textures for Pipeline Use

-DepthStencilTexture : works with 'depthTest:true' in RenderPipeline.initFromObject ; also works with shadow rendering
+- **DepthStencilTexture:** Works with 'depthTest:true' in RenderPipeline.initFromObject; also works with shadow rendering.
-DepthTextureArray : an array of DepthTexture MultiSampleTexture : works with 'antialiasing:true" in RenderPipeline.initFromObject
+- **DepthTextureArray:** An array of DepthTexture.
+- **MultiSampleTexture:** Works with 'antialiasing:true' in RenderPipeline.initFromObject.